TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_skr_1.3_bltouch.md

 ## Testing Macros

-You could create a number of macros to allow testing of your BLTouch.
+It is suggested that you create a number of macros to allow testing of your BLTouch.
 These should each be created in the macros folder.

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a class="noCrossRef" href="#alarm" data-toggle="tab">alarm release + pin</a></li>